 Monterey Bay Aquarium, Monterey

 You can see sea otters, penguins, sharks, and glow-in-the-dark jellyfish without ever setting foot on a boat at the Monterey Bay Aquarium.
-Located on the town’s famous Cannery Row, the kid-friendly aquarium showcases ocean wildlife from throughout the state.
+Located on the town’s famous Cannery Row, visiting here is one of the best things to do in Monterey with kids as the aquarium showcases ocean wildlife from throughout the state.